samsonajohnson/samsonajohnson.github.io/research-landing.md

 ---
 # {{page.title}}

-This is a page about my research.
-Enjoy!
+This is a summary page about my research.
+Click the title of each for a more detailed page.

 ### [*Nancy Grace Roman Space Telescope (Roman)*](./research-pages/wfirst.md)